 Visible for miles, Bluff Point occupies the center of the “Y” for which Keuka Lake is well known.
-Once almost entirely farmed, the Bluff’s slopes are now blanketed by maturing hardwood forests.
+Once almost entirely farmed, the slopes of Bluff Point are now blanketed by maturing hardwood forests.

 These forests play a vital role in helping to prevent erosion and minimize nutrient runoff into Keuka Lake.
 Bluff Point’s woodlands also host a diversity of wildlife, including neotropical songbirds–some of which nest in the area, and others that continue on to Canadian forests.
 The Bluff’s forests also help define the character of this area and contribute to the scenic landscapes that attract numerous visitors to Keuka Lake and its watershed.